Distraction from real problems

 I felt the need to respond to Tom Bjorndal's recent letter, "Did McConnell retire to a cave?"

 Obviously, Bjorndal wrote too soon, as Mitch McConnell has emerged from said cave to inexplicably filibuster his own motion on the floor of the Senate.
 Oh those wacky Republicans.
-What
+What will they think of next?

 And, I suppose luckily enough for all of us, he only had to announce a filibuster instead of actually speaking on any subject he chose for hours on end.
 Or would it have been fun to watch him try to explain for hours why he thought he could embarrass the Democrats by pushing them into a vote or, for that matter, why the Republicans lost the last election?
 Maybe next time.